Man on Fire (Quinnell novel): Films

 There were two film adaptations made from this novel, one in 1987 starring Scott Glenn and again in 2004 starring Denzel Washington.

-The 2004 film was remade the following year as the Bollywood film, Ek Ajnabee.
+The 2004 film was remade the following year in Hindi language as Ek Ajnabee and in Tamil language as Aanai.

+Television series

+In March 2023, Netflix ordered a television series adaptation of the novel with Kyle Killen as writer and executive producer.